joomdev/mighty-review-for-discount/readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mighty Review For Discount helps you to increase engagement by collecting reviews from your customers and providing coupons.
+Mighty WooCommerce Review For Discount helps you to increase engagement by collecting reviews from your customers and providing coupons.

 ### 1.0.0
 * Initial release.